outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - generate different structural routes using core structure, like how cost is a core structure of incentives, so generate incentive structural definition routes by permuting types of cost in the relevant variation format
     - give example of how to translate structural route to other interfaces

+  - nn structure generation

+    - default objects/functions/concepts in a neural net
+      - aggregation
+      - filter
+      - combine
+      - compare (conflict problem type)

+      - these functions are relevant to various problem-solving automation workflows
+        - break a problem into sub-problems and aggregate
+        - start with core functions & apply distortions to build solution structure

+      - neural nets can be built to implement these variants of solution automation workflows
+        - they can vary on other parameters, like
+          - structures to start from
+            - interaction layer
+            - causal structures
+            - problem type structures
+          - definitions
+          - direction to move toward (intent, priority)

+      - neural nets can be generated for an intent using combinations of these objects with these variants

   - give example of basic structure-intent map with db key-val structure used to store nested structures
     - intent of a key-value store is for lookups of info with unique keys in a map
     - lookups of nested values would otherwise have to be stored in rdbms or existing nesting-supporting formats like json, given that a 'nested' structures implies an intent to store relationships to associated objects